Scheana Marie and DeMario Jackson Prompt Dating Rumors With Disneyland Outing

 Are Scheana Marie and DeMario Jackson a couple?

-Just weeks after the Vanderpump Rules star was caught kissing former Bachelorette contestant Robby Hayes, she and DeMario, who also starred on the ABC dating show, stepped out at Disneyland, where they appeared to be enjoying some one-on-one-time with each other.
+Just weeks after the Vanderpump Rules star was caught kissing former Bachelorette contestant Robby Hayes, she and DeMario, who also starred on the ABC dating show, stepped out at Disneyland, where they appeared to be enjoying some one-on-one time with each other.

 On September 11, TMZ shared photos of Scheana and DeMario canoodling with one another at the amusement park in Anaheim, California and said the potential couple was showing off some “pretty significant PDA” as they rode rides with a few of her Vanderpump Rules co-stars, including James Kennedy, Raquel Leviss, and Jesse Montana.